wazo-platform/wazo-auth-client/README.md

 ================

 A python library to connect to xivo-auth.
 HTTPS is used by default.
-Certificates are not verified by default.
-To check if the certificates are valid, use the verify_certificate argument when instantiating the client.
+Certificates are verified by default: if you want to omit the check or use a different CA bundle, use the verify_certificate argument when instantiating the client.

 Usage: